SashaIvanovTarasovs/hulu-nextjs-tailwindcss-js/README.md

 go to settings
 go to API
-copy the API Key (v3 auth) and add this it to the .env.local file
+copy the API Key (v3 auth) and add it to the .env.local file

 API_KEY=`paste the key here`
 </pre>